 At ConocoPhillips, we embrace our role in responsibly accessing, developing and producing oil and natural gas, and we care deeply about the environment.

 As we have for decades, ConocoPhillips continues to sponsor environmental studies to better understand everything from air quality, hydrology and archeology to mammal and fish populations.
 Many studies are carried out cooperatively, working with local communities, government agencies and stakeholders to assess and monitor the ecosystems where we operate.
-In 2014, we engaged more than 60 scientists to conduct a wide range of studies on topics like ocean acoustics, tundra vegetation, mammals, birds and fish.
-Our ongoing world class research programs help us understand the environment and identify better ways to protect it.

 Working with federal, state and local regulators, as well as local communities, we routinely develop and conduct multi-year baseline environmental studies programs including: